ekhmoi/what-appears/1_chapters/00-orientation/01-what-this-is.md

 If you’re in acute crisis, suicidal, or traumatised, you deserve real humans and solid support.
 A book — especially this one — is not emergency equipment.

-## What this *is*
+### What this _is_

+---

 You can think of this as:

 > A user’s manual for “what appears” — written by someone who’s had to rebuild their firmware more than once.

 If you’re technical, you can also read it as an architecture document for experience.
-Not *the* design, but *a* design that seems to match a certain kind of mind that’s crossed:
+Not _the_ design, but _a_ design that seems to match a certain kind of mind that’s crossed:

 - religious certainty,
 - anti-religious certainty,
 - altered states,
 - and the need for things to actually make structural sense.

 A few core ideas that will show up: